Special Programs and Resources

 At SJU, academic advising responsibilities for traditional undergraduate students are shared between faculty advisors and the Undergraduate Advising Support staff.
 In this shared model, advisors and the advising staff have distinct roles in the advising process but work collaboratively to help students succeed academically, develop educational plans that are consistent with their life goals, and benefit fully from their college experience.
 Faculty advisors focus primarily on mentoring and academic/career planning related to the student’s major.
 They also serve as mentors to guide the intellectual development of students.
 The Advising Support provides generalized support for students including help with the transition to college, course registration, course selection for the general education program requirements, interpreting/understanding University policies and navigating university procedures.

 All students are encouraged to develop a relationship with their advisor and to meet with them throughout the school year.
-First-year students are required to meet with their advisors twice each semester—to view and discuss mid-semester grades and to receive approval of course selections for registration for the following semester.
-Sophomores, juniors, and seniors are required to meet with their advisors once each semester for guidance related to registration for the following semester.
-They also should meet with their advisors at other times to discuss their academic progress and future plans for graduate school or careers.
+With exceptions for select majors in the junior and senior years, all students are required to meet with their advisors at least once each semester for guidance related to registration for the following semester and to obtain their PIN for registration.
+Students also are encouraged to meet with their advisors at other times to review their academic progress and discuss plans for experiential education opportunities, graduate school, and/or careers.

 In the second semester of junior year, students are expected to meet with their faculty advisor to review course requirements completed and course requirements not yet fulfilled for their bachelor’s degree.
 This review is necessary to ensure that the proper set of courses will be taken in the senior year and that graduation can occur at the expected time.
 Although faculty advisors and Undergraduate Advising Support provide information and counsel, it is ultimately the student’s responsibility to ensure that they have completed all of the requirements for their degree.

-For most undergraduate adult learner students, advising is provided by professional advisors in the Undergraduate Advising Support Offices.
+For those pursuing a BBA or BLS degree, advising is provided by professional advisors in the Undergraduate Advising Support Offices.
 Exceptions to this include those majoring in English & Professional Writing and Early Childhood/Elementary Education who are assigned a faculty advisor within their academic department.

 The role of an advisor: